redhat-performance/aimlperf_reg_tests/TensorFlow/OpenShift/README.md

 The SRO is used for installing NVIDIA drivers to your cluster, the NFD operator is used for discovering node features, and Ripsaw is for running the benchmarks.

-If you have installed one or more of these operators, you can run one or more of these commands:
+If you have installed one or more of these operators already, you can run one or more of these commands to install specific operators:

 ```
-$ make setup_gpu
+$ make setup_gpu     #sets up SRO
-$ make setup_nfd
+$ make setup_nfd     #sets up the NFD operator
-$ make setup_ripsaw
+$ make setup_ripsaw  #sets up the Ripsaw operator
 ```

 Once you've installed the necessary operators, you should follow the next two subsections for creating 'base images' using registry.redhat.io images.
 (Note: these sections only apply if you are using RHEL 7 CUDA builds or non-CUDA RHEL 8 builds.)